angular/protractor/docs/getting-started.md

 **If your page uses $timeout for polling** Protractor will not be able to tell when your page is ready.
 Consider using $interval instead of $timeout and see [this issue](https://github.com/angular/protractor/issues/49) for further discussion.

 If you need to do global preparation for your tests (for example, logging in), you can put this into the config in the `onPrepare` property.
-This property can be either a function or a filename.
+This property can be either a function, filename or a node.js module.
 If a filename, Protractor will load that file with node.js and run its contents.
 See the [login tests](https://github.com/angular/protractor/blob/master/spec/login) for an example.
+If a node.js module additional parameters can be provided.

 Organizing Real Tests: Page Objects